juliancesaro/jasonelle-js/README.md

 Compiles 'index.ts' with --resolveJson module, then runs the resulting 'index.js'.

-Compiled Jason is then available in 'index.html'
+Resulting web application is available in 'src/generated'.